Jayz2K/skin.KOver/README.md

 | **Horizontal Separator** | Add a 12 pixels gap between blocs (vertically).
 You can choose between `AB` `BC` `NONE`. |
 | **Vertical Separator** | Add a 12 pixels gap between blocs (horizontally).
 You can choose between `AB` `BC` `NONE`. |

+> Also it's important to note a particularity for Home [section](https://github.com/Jayz2K/skin.KOver#sections).
+Since setting different positions for the sidebar makes the navigation in the mainmenu impossible, only the first viewtype has the options `Layout Orientation` and `Sidebar Position`.
+Setting them here will apply to all other viewtypes in Home [section](https://github.com/Jayz2K/skin.KOver#sections).

 ##### Blocs background

 No specifics